Texas man shared over 115K files of child porn to undercover FBI agent - NewsBreak

 Texas man shared over 115K files of child porn to undercover FBI agent

-SAN ANTONIO, Texas ( ValleyCentral ) — A Canyon Lake man was sentenced to federal prison Dec.
-15 after authorities say he shared over over 115,000 files of child pornography to an undercover FBI agent.
+SAN ANTONIO, Texas (ValleyCentral) — A Canyon Lake man was sentenced to federal prison Dec.
+15 after authorities say he shared over 115,000 files of child pornography to an undercover FBI agent.

 Perricone shared more than 115,000 files of child sexual abuse material over the internet, beginning in 2012, the USAO.